-20. All modern electronic voting systems pose problems that follow directly from the miniaturization of the technology.
+28. All modern electronic voting systems pose problems that follow directly from the miniaturization of the technology.
 Where the automatically recorded record of precinct vote totals from a lever machine was recorded on a sheet of paper described as a "bedsheet" because it was so large, the automatic totals produced by a typical precinct-count direct recording electronic (DRE) or optical scan voting system are recorded on media such as compact flash cards or PCMCIA cards.
-The largest electronic media in common use today include devices such as the Election Systems & Software (ES&S) PEB-used in the iVotronic DRE-which is about 1×3×6 inches in size, or the similarly sized memory pack found in the Optech III Eagle precinct-count ballot scanner.
+The largest electronic media in common use today include devices such as the Election Systems & Software (ES&S) PEB-used in the iVotronic DRE-which is about $1 \times 3 \times 6$ inches in size, or the similarly sized memory pack found in the Optech III Eagle precinct-count ballot scanner.

-21. If we confine ourselves to precinct-count optical scan or hand count paper ballot 20 systems, note how easy it is for an observer to determine that the ballot box dumped out for 21 hand counting is the same ballot box that was used by voters.
-Similarly, note how easy it is 22 for an observer to determine that the bedsheet removed from the back of an automatic 23 recording lever voting machine is the same one that the election judges sign and witness for 24 delivery to the county building.
-In each case, it is easy because the object being observed is 25 large and difficult to conceal.
-26 sleight of hand manipulation.
+29. If we confine ourselves to precinct-count optical scan or hand count paper ballot systems, note how easy it is for an observer to determine that the ballot box dumped out for hand counting is the same ballot box that was used by voters.
+Similarly, note how easy it is for an observer to determine that the bedsheet removed from the back of an automatic recording lever voting machine is the same one that the election judges sign and witness for delivery to the county building.
+In each case, it is easy because the object being observed is large and difficult to conceal.

+30. In contrast, when a memory device the size of a large postage stamp or a pack of JONES DECL.
+ISO MOTION FOR PRELIMINARY INJUNCTION CV 06-02923 SBA cigarettes is involved, as is the case with current DRE voting systems, it is vulnerable to sleight of hand manipulation.
 As a result, unlike conventional ballot boxes, it is almost impossible for an observer to see that the memory card inserted in the envelope for transport to the county building is indeed the one that was pulled from the machine only seconds earlier.
 Even if the California Secretary of State were to enforce the extra security measures mandated by his conditional certification of the Diebold AV-TSx and AV-OS voting systems, the risk of substitution of a different memory card at the time of its removal from the voting machine for transport to the county building remains serious.
 In fact, the California Secretary of State rejected the following recommendation in a report by his own Voting Systems Technical Analysis and Advisory Board ("VSTAAB") entitled "Security Analysis of the Diebold AccuBasic Interpreter" (the "VSTAAB Report"):